-These degrees are intended for students who wish to acquire knowledge, skills, and competencies required for employment in a field related to the major or for transfer to a four-year institution.
+These degrees are intended for students who wish to acquire and competencies required for knowledge, skills, employment in a field related to the major or for transfer to a four-year institution.
 Note: while some or all coursework listed in specific AA/AS degree requirements may be transferable to a CSU/UC, these degrees are not specifically designed to meet transfer requirements.
 Students in these majors who wish to transfer are advised to use either the CSU GE or IGETC plan requirements, rather than the LACCD GE plan requirements listed.